Scleral Buckle in Retinal Detachment

-Scleral buckle is the preferred surgical technique for treating uncomplicated rhegmatogenous retinal detachment in young patients who still have a natural, transparent lens.
-Scleral buckle is a surgical procedure in which a sponge or band is sutured externally 180 or 360 degrees on the walls of the eye creating an indentation or internal depression.
-The objectives of this procedure are to close retinal tears by positioning the wall of the eyeball closer to the retina and to reduce the traction of the internal gel that led to the retinal detachment.
+A scleral buckle is the preferred surgical technique for treating uncomplicated rhegmatogenous retinal detachment in young patients who still have a natural, transparent lens. scleral buckle is a surgical procedure in which a sponge or band is sutured externally 180 or 360 degrees on the walls of the eye creating an indentation or internal depression.
+The objectives of this procedure are to: 1) close retinal tears by positioning the wall of the eyeball closer to the retina, and 2) to reduce the traction of the internal gel that led to the retinal detachment.

-Undergoing scleral buckle has multiple advantages.
+Undergoing a scleral buckle has multiple advantages.
 It is a procedure performed outside of the eye, which presents a lower risk of developing an intraocular infection, costs less than a vitrectomy, and has an 84% success rate.
-The risk of the formation of a cataract is minor and usually the patient does not need to stay in a special position after surgery.
-Visual recovery will depend on whether the central part of the retina (macula) was involed and the time it was detached.
+The risk of the formation of a cataract is minor and usually the patient does not need to stay in a special position after the surgery.
+Visual recovery will depend on whether the central part of the retina (the macula) was involved and the time it was detached.

-Scleral buckle is performed in an operating room using local or general anesthesia depending on the case.
+A scleral buckle is performed in an operating room using local or general anesthesia depending on the case.
 Before the surgery, the patient will receive drops to dilate the pupil so that the surgeon can visualize the retina correctly.
-The scleral buckle surgery can last between 1 and 2 hours depending on the complexity of the case or if it is a surgery combined with a vitrectomy.
+The scleral buckle surgery can last between 1 to 2 hours depending on the complexity of the case or if it is a surgery that is combined with a vitrectomy.

 What to Expect After Surgery